NSYSU-RL/.github/profile/README.md

-This is NSYSU Reinforcement Learning Course Page
+This is NSYSU Undergraduated Introduction to Reinforcement Learning Course Page